XIQUQIX/Pneumonia-Classification/README.md

 ### Limitations
 1. Class imbalance, too much bacterial pneumonia data with too little viral pneumonia data, in the dataset affected triple-class classification performance.
 2. Difficulty in distinguishing bacterial from viral pneumonia due to overlapping radiological features.
+3. While our models achieved promising results in distinguishing normal cases from pneumonia, the classification of pneumonia types (bacterial vs. viral) remains a significant challenge.
+The current performance highlights the inherent difficulty in differentiating between these two types, likely due to the subtle radiological differences and potential dataset limitations.

 ### Future Work
 1. Implement attention mechanisms to focus on region-specific features in X-rays.
 2. Explore pre-training on larger datasets or additional augmentation techniques.
 3. Collaborate with radiologists to integrate clinical context into the classification pipeline.
-4. While our models achieved promising results in distinguishing normal cases from pneumonia, the classification of pneumonia types (bacterial vs. viral) remains a significant challenge.
-The current performance highlights the inherent difficulty in differentiating between these two types, likely due to the subtle radiological differences and potential dataset limitations.
-Future work will focus on developing more advanced modeling techniques and conducting extensive experiments to address this issue.
+4. Develop more advanced modeling techniques and conduct extensive experiments to address the classification of pneumonia types (bacterial vs. viral).

 ## Conclusion
 This project demonstrates the efficacy of deep learning models for pneumonia classification using chest X-rays.
 While binary tasks achieve robust performance, multi-class classification remains challenging, highlighting opportunities for further research into feature extraction and augmentation.